You put on your headphones.

 Tips for Learning English Words with Songs

 - Read the lyrics!
-Often, the words can be unintelligible (which means they are hard to understand) because of the music in the background.
+Often, the words can be unintelligible (hard to understand) because of the music in the background.
 The singer might sing the words very fast, which makes it harder to understand.
-To help make all the words easier to hear and understand, read the lyrics while you are hearing them.
+To help make all the words easier to hear and understand, read the lyrics while you are listening to the song.

 Song: “Thriller” by Michael Jackson